-A. Proposed Protection Measures: Submit report, including Drawings, that indicates the measures proposed for protecting individuals and property, for environmental protection, for dust control, and for noise control.
-Indicate proposed locations and construction of barriers.

-- B. Schedule of Selective Demolition Activities: Indicate the following: - 1.
+- A. Engineering Survey: Submit engineering survey of condition of building. - B. Proposed Protection Measures: Submit report, including Drawings, that indicates the measures proposed for protecting individuals and property, for environmental protection, for dust control, and for noise control.
+Indicate proposed locations and construction of barriers. - C. Schedule of Selective Demolition Activities: Indicate the following: - 1.
 Detailed sequence of selective demolition and removal work, with starting and ending dates for each activity.
 Coordinate to avoid interruptions to Owner's on-site operations. - 2.
 Interruption of utility services.
 Indicate how long utility services will be interrupted. - 3.
 Shutoff and capping, and continuation of utility services. - 4.
 Locations of temporary protection of means of egress, including for other tenants affected by selective demolition operations, if applicable. - 5.
-Coordination of Owner's continuing occupancy of portions of existing buildings and of Owner's partial occupancy of completed Work. - C. Predemolition Photographs or Video: Show existing conditions of adjoining construction and site improvements, including finish surfaces, that might be misconstrued as damage caused by selective demolition operations..
-Submit prior to beginning Work. - D. Record drawings of removed, relocated, or abandoned utilities in accordance Division 1 Section for project closeout requirements. - 1.
+Coordination of Owner's continuing occupancy of portions of existing buildings and of Owner's partial occupancy of completed Work. - D. Predemolition Photographs or Video: Show existing conditions of adjoining construction and site improvements, including finish surfaces, that might be misconstrued as damage caused by selective demolition operations..
+Submit prior to beginning Work. - E. Record drawings of removed, relocated, or abandoned utilities in accordance Division 1 Section for project closeout requirements. - 1.
 Locate and dimension work with reference to permanent landmarks.
-Indicate materials and sizes of all components. - E. Warranties: Documentation indicating that existing warranties are still in effect after completion of selective demolition.
+Indicate materials and sizes of all components. - F. Warranties: Documentation indicating that existing warranties are still in effect after completion of selective demolition.